 Frequently Asked Questions

-Is Zug only for rich people?
+Is Zug only for very wealthy expats?

-Do low-tax cantons have worse public services?
+Do low-tax cantons have worse schools or public services?

 Hans Steiner